Sustainable packaging: Criteria

-The criteria for ranking and comparing packaging based on their sustainability is an active area of development.
+The criteria for ranking and comparing packaging based on their sustainability are an active area of development.
 General guidance, metrics, checklists, and scorecards are being published by several groups.

 Government, standards organizations, consumers, retailers, and packagers are considering several types of criteria.

 Each organization words the goals and targets a little differently.
 In general, the broad goals of sustainable packaging are: